curl/everything-curl/source/web.md

 roffit, make and curl are all in your $PATH.

-Once you have cloned the git repository the first time, invoke `sh bootstrap.sh` once to get a symlink and some some initial local files setup, and then you can build the website locally by invoking `make` in the source root tree.
+Once you have cloned the git repository the first time, invoke `sh bootstrap.sh` once to get a symlink and some initial local files setup, and then you can build the website locally by invoking `make` in the source root tree.